neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_brownie.md

 title: Deploy with Brownie
 ---

-*This page outlines the steps for deploying and testing contracts in the Neon EVM using [Brownie](https://eth-brownie.readthedocs.io/en/stable/), a Python-based development and testing framework for smart contracts targeting the Ethereum Virtual Machine.*
+*This page outlines the steps for deploying and testing contracts in the Neon EVM using [Brownie](https://eth-brownie.readthedocs.io/en/stable/).*

 Before beginning the tutorial below, make sure that you have [Brownie](https://eth-brownie.readthedocs.io/en/stable/install.html) installed.
 To check, simply run in your command-line tool